xtrinch/ESP-internet-radio/README.md

   - `bblanchon/ArduinoJson`
   - `TridentTD/TridentTD_ESP32NVS`

-SPI bus is shared by the TFT LCD, the touch controller and the the VS1053.
+SPI bus is shared by the `TFT LCD`, the touch controller and the the `VS1053`.

 Built with `platform.io`.
 Want to use it with the arduino IDE?
 You should be able to with slight modifications to the file structure, but you should really just use platform.io, it's far superior ;)